 - Verify that User is redirected to appropriate page after successful login

-- Verify that User is redirected to Forgot password page when clicking on Forgot Password link
+- Verify that the User is redirected to the Forgot password page when clicking on the Forgot Password link

-- Verify that User is redirected to Create an account page when clicking on Sign up / Create an account link
+- Verify that the User is redirected to the Create an account page when clicking on the Signup / Create an account link

 - Verify that validation message is displayed in case of exceeding the character limit of the Username and Password fields